ARGOeu/argo-streaming/README.md

-`--yesterdayData`             : file location of previous day's data `--todayData`                 : file location of today day's data `--N`              	       : (optional) number of displayed top results `--criticaluri`               : uri to the mongo db collection, to store critical status results `--warninguri`                : uri to the mongo db collection, to store warning status results `--unknownuri`                : uri to the mongo db collection, to store unknown status results

-`--baseuri`                   : uri to the web-api `--metricProfileUUID`         : uuid of the metric_profile report, to be retrieved from the api request `--key`                       : users's token, used for authentication `--proxy`                     : (optional) proxy url
+`--yesterdayData`             : file location of previous day's data `--todayData`                 : file location of today day's data `--N`              	       : (optional) number of displayed top results `--mongoUri`                  : uri to the mongo db , to store results `--apiUri`                    : uri to the web-api `--key`                       : users's token, used for authentication `--proxy`                     : (optional) proxy url